The Secret to Helping Your Baby’s Brain Grow

 What’s one solution?
 Special Time!

 During Special Time you can set aside a small chunk of time to be with your baby without any other distractions.
-It’s a time you can show your baby how happy you are that he is here.
-It gives you time to get to know who he is.
+It’s a time you can show your baby how happy you are that they are here.
+It gives you time to get to know who they are.
 For little ones who have had a rough entry into the world, it can be an important source of connection and healing.
 And Special Time can enhance the development of a baby’s growing brain.

 In the first few years of life a baby’s brain is busy building a complex wiring system.
-Recent advances in brain research have shown that an infant’s environment has a dramatic affect on brain development, or how well his brain wires, resulting in how well he thinks and learns—even into adulthood.
+Recent advances in brain research have shown that an infant’s environment has a dramatic affect on brain development, or how well their brain wires, resulting in how well they think and learn—even into adulthood.

 #1.
 Before you start, make sure your baby is fed, changed, and awake.
-In other words, make sure his physical needs are met before you begin.
+In other words, make sure their physical needs are met before you begin.

 #2.
 Set a timer, if you’d like, for five, ten, or fifteen minutes.
 This can help you stay focused.

 #3.
-Then, hold your baby close or prop him against your knees.
+Then, hold your baby close or prop them against your knees.

 #4.
-Catch his gaze and let him know you’re all his and you won’t be distracted.
+Catch their gaze and let them know you’re all theirs and you won’t be distracted.

 #5.
-Make eye contact and notice what he does—the sounds he makes, where he looks, and how he moves his body.
+Make eye contact and notice what they do—the sounds they make, where they look, and how they move their body.

 #6.
 Here are a few suggestions of what to say during this time together: